I Need Help! Where Do I Look?

 Help With Modeling

-There are many good resources listed on the NetLogo resources page The Netlogo-Users yahoo group frequently tackles questions on modeling.
+There are many good resources listed on the NetLogo resources page The Netlogo-Users Google Group frequently tackles questions on modeling.
 Be aware that the the group is moderated, so most messages don't go through until at least the next business day.
 There is also a fairly active NetLogo community on StackOverflow.
 NetLogo Users tends to be a better place to ask more open-ended modeling questions, for instance "I'm interested in making a model of plate tectonics, can anyone offer advice?".
 StackOverflow tends to be best for asking specific questions with definite answers, for instance "How can I create a small-world network of turtles and links?".

 Suggestions for New Features